search ]

 GEO stands for Generative Engine Optimization.
 Unlike traditional SEO, which aims to rank content as high as possible on search engine results pages, GEO is focused on making your content discoverable and usable by generative AI systems.

-For example, when someone asks a question in Google SGE or Bing Copilot, these engines might quote your site, summarize your article, or use your images, without sending the user to your website.
+For example, when someone asks a question in Google AI Overviews, Perplexity, or Bing Copilot, these engines might quote your site, summarize your article, or use your data – sometimes without sending the user to your website at all.

 GEO is the art and science of influencing those AI-generated answers so that your brand, expertise, and content are featured prominently.

-“GEO is not about getting clicks, it’s about earning mentions, citations, and trust from AI systems that synthesize information for users.”
+“GEO is not about getting clicks.
+It is about earning mentions, citations, and trust from AI systems that synthesize information for users.”

 Key Differences: GEO vs. SEO

-While SEO and GEO share a common goal, making your content visible and authoritative, they approach this goal in different ways.
-Here’s how they compare:
+While SEO and GEO share a common goal – making your content visible and authoritative – they approach this goal in different ways.
+Here is how they compare:

 • SEO focuses on optimizing for ranking signals: keywords, metadata, backlinks, technical site health, and user experience to climb the SERPs and get organic clicks.